Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson2.md

 - Object Pool Pattern
 - Bridge Pattern

-2. Create a simple table view app (name it something like `MobDesignPatterns`) with the following characteristics:

-a) its data source is a string array with only the following 4 strings:
-"Singleton"
-"Object Template
-"Builder"
-"Factory Method"

-b) Tapping each of those 4 cells will launch a subordinate scene presenting a VC of the same name as its name in the data source (i.e, a VC called "Singleton" will be presented when the "Singleton" cell is tapped)

-3. (Stretch) For the Builder scene: Using the Builder pattern, create the constructs necessary to build a pizza, including 4 toppings, when the user presses a button (no UI response needed; log results are fine for now)
+2. Using the Builder pattern, create a simple Single View App with the constructs necessary to build a pizza -  including 4 toppings - when the user presses a button (no UI presentation needed; log results are fine for now)

 ## Wrap Up (5 min)